 When the bird nodded, she smiled brightly.
 "Good.
 Spearow, I want to know if you'd like to travel with me.
 I'll help train you into a really strong Fearow.
 What do you think?
 Is that okay?"

 They paused when they heard a loud snore and everyone looked over to Saur, who was now deeply asleep.
-Spearow leered at the grass type furiously and made a low squawk, agreeing with Leaf whilst simultaneously promising vengeance one day on his ruthless teammate.
+Spearow leered at the grass-type furiously and made a low squawk, agreeing with Leaf whilst simultaneously promising vengeance one day on his ruthless teammate.

 Leaf stroked Spearow's feathers to help him relax and gazed between her two Pokemon with a sigh.
 "That might take a while to work on.
-You're pretty lucky Pyro and Pichu get along so well, Ash."
+You're lucky Pyro and Pichu get along so well, Ash."

 "I think they're just too tired to think about fighting right now, but yeah," he agreed.
 Ash yawned and settled down in his sleeping bag.
 Pyro made a slight grumble for the disturbance, but didn't move.
 Pichu was already asleep and hadn't even noticed.

 Leaf smiled as the young Pokemon all began to fall asleep and murmured to Spearow.
 "You can sleep wherever you want.
-If you want to sleep in one of the trees around the camp, that's fine.
+If you want to sleep in one of the branches around the camp, that's fine.
 I'll wake you up when we're about to head out tomorrow, okay?"

 Spearow chirped and quickly flew to a low-hanging branch.
 The bird shuffled around a few times, then closed his eyes and fell asleep almost instantly.